levanluu/Hubs/README.md

 Hubs is a rapidly scalable data gateway platform.

+Build data-rich applications without building backend APIs and boilerplate code for basic CRUD operations to your favorite database and/or third party APIs.

 Teams spend countless hours writing repetitive code to fetch and put data to a variety of backend data sources.
 The majority of data connections in modern times connect via a handful of protocols, leaving developers largely copying and pasting mostly verbatim code to simply get and put data for their applications.

 With Hubs, we've abstracted the repetitive boilerplating, freeing developers to connect the world's most popular SQL databases and any HTTP Rest API in seconds within the same interface you test adhoc queries and connections via [Nokori UI](https://github.com/getnokori/nokori-ui).